Author: Donna Chesteen, Esq.

 In short, an independent contractor relationship only exists if the worker is not economically dependent on the business for which the worker is performing the work.
 In other words, an independent contractor relationship only exists if the worker is truly in business for him/herself.
 A contract cannot change the nature of the relationship—even if both parties agree.

-Do not risk the costly penalties that your business will incur if your independent contractors are found to be misclassified.
+Do not risk the costly penalties your business will incur if your independent contractors are found to be misclassified.
 Contact us today and we will help you determine whether your workers are classified properly and, if they aren’t, put you on the right path.